 , which means you can get into an infinite

-, that tag itself shouldn’t trigger more
+doesn’t itself trigger more implicit

 Finally, the </head>

-tag can also be implicit, if
+tag can also be implicit if

 the parser is inside the <head>